Iced tea: Cultural variations

+Canada

+In Canada "iced tea" commonly refers to a presweetened tea drink similar to "sweet tea" in the southern United States.
+The variety most broadly available is sweetened with lemon juice.
+Because of a large Hong Kong diaspora, Hong Kong style "lemon tea"(香港凍檸茶) is commonly also available as well as milk tea and Yuenyeung(鴛鴦).

 China

-Although it is not a traditional way to serve tea, iced tea gained widespread popularity in the late 1980s, even rural areas.
+Although it is not a traditional way to serve tea, iced tea gained widespread popularity during the late 1980s, even in rural areas.
 Many varieties of tea, including green tea, are available canned or bottled and are sold in stores.
 Many families make iced tea either by putting a large amount of ice in a small amount of strong hot tea or by putting hot tea in a fridge for some time.
 Common types of iced tea are black, green, and oolong (烏龍茶), as well as many herbal varieties.
 Iced herbal teas are especially popular in the hot summers, where "yin"（陰）or cooling herbs are used to make tea such as chrysanthemum and kuding tea (苦丁茶).
 Cooled (but still warm) tea was popular throughout ancient times.
-Refrigerated tea was previously only available to those politically connected to the Communist Party.
 The introduction of limited capitalism and free-market reforms starting in 1978 made refrigeration available to the general population for the first time.
 China's refrigerator-ownership increased from just 7% of urban families in 1977 to 95% in 2009.